yoavram/smt_test/README.md

   - Then I had to add the local site-packages folder to the PYHONPATH and the local bin folder to the PATH so that `virtualenv` would work.
 That took me some time because most tutorials assume *bash* but I'm using *csh*.
   - Then I started a *Sumatra* virtual environment - see directions [here](http://www.clemesha.org/blog/modern-python-hacker-tools-virtualenv-fabric-pip/).
 You got to be on *bash* to call `bin/activate`!
   - Then I went on, and everything worked nicely.
+1. On a Sun Grid Engine cluster, I had troubles running Sumatra because it uses *git* via *GitPython* which itself is not an implementation of *git* but a wrapper around the *git* executable (and a good wrapper it is!).
+So when *GitPython* uses a subprocess to call *git* I got `Permission denied` because I'm guessing *SGE* doesn't allow creating processes.
+Changing to an `hg` repository was the solution, because `hg` is implemented in python and therefore doesn't require the creation of a new process.
 ## License

 The license for this repository (for Python and Sumatra license visit their website, but I think both are pretty much free):